SuperEllipse/edge2ai_pred_maint/README.md

 -  Launch a New CML Project
 -  Create a pull request for this project from github
 -  Launch a new Project Session with default parameters
--  run the following command on Project Terminal to setup the necessary Python packages
+-  run the following command by launching Terminal to setup the necessary Python packages
 ````
 sh ./src/cdsw-build.sh
 ````